 Let’s assume then that O Sensei did say that ‘aikido is 90% atemi’.
 What does that actually mean for us and why do I think this quote needs to die?

 The answer to the first is that it means we should predominantly be striking people in aikido.
 This comes up all the time with reference to this quote.
 The subject of atemi, or what is aikido, or sparring, or pressure testing, or … arises and out comes this quote.
 It’s like a weird form of Godwin’s Law.
-Talk about aikido long enough on social media and eventually this will quote will appear.
+Talk about aikido long enough on social media and eventually someone will say, “aikido is 90% atemi”.

 Here’s the catch.
 We don’t do anything like that much striking.
 Nobody does.
 Not even boxers.
 A boxer will spend almost as much time on defence as they do on attack depending on personal style.
 If you average that out it’ll be roughly a 50/50 split.
 How then are aikidoka, who don’t really strike at all, allegedly hitting 90% of the time?
 The answer quite simply is that we aren’t.
 We spend most of our time throwing, balance breaking, joint locking, avoiding a strike and blending.
 Even in the limited footage of O Sensei that exists he isn’t hitting anything like that amount.
 None of his direct students are either.
 Prewar or postwar doesn’t matter.
 Hard or soft is irrelevant.
 They just weren’t doing it.
 If you were to subscribe to the idea that the only preservation of O Sensei’s aikido is in the Iwama style then you have further proof right there.
 They don’t strike 90% of the time either.